 Sometimes, you can tell a bone is broken.
 Sometimes you can’t.
 Signs of a fracture may include:

-If your doctor thinks you have a leg fracture, she’ll X-ray it or use a similar imaging test to locate the break and check how bad it is.
+If your doctor thinks you have a leg fracture, they’ll X-ray it or use a similar imaging test to locate the break and check how bad it is.

 - Most of the time, your doctor can put the broken parts of your bone back together and hold them in place with a cast made of plaster or plastic.
 These keep you from moving the broken bone while the pieces grow back together.